rsrohan99/llamaindex-docs-agent/README.md

 This is a [LlamaIndex](https://www.llamaindex.ai/) project bootstrapped with [`create-llama`](https://github.com/run-llama/LlamaIndexTS/tree/main/packages/create-llama).

+This multi-document agent is built over the LlamaIndex.TS documentation.

 We use our multi-document agent architecture:

-- Individual agent per document capable of semantic search/summarization
+- Individual query engine per document
-- Orchestrator agent across documents that can pick relevant subsets
+- Top level Orchestrator agent across documents that can pick relevant subsets

-This also streams *all* intermediate results from the agent via a custom Callback handler.
+This also streams _all_ intermediate results from the agent via a custom Callback handler.

+We use this Custom Callback handler to also send intermediate nodes that are retrieved during retrieval of document level query engines, to the frontend.

+It allows us to show the relevant section of the documentation in the preview window.

 ## Main Files to Look At

 This extends beyond the simple `create-llama` example.
 To see changes, look at the following files:

 - `backend/app/utils/index.py` - contains core logic for constructing + getting multi-doc agent
 - `backend/app/api/routers/chat.py` - contains implementation of chat endpoint + threading to stream intermediate responses.

+We also created some custom `Transformations` that we use with out robust `IngestionPipeline`

+As we update the documentations in the `data` folder, this `IngestionPipeline` takes care of handling duplicates, applying our custom nodes transformation logic etc.

+The custom transformations we've used:

+- `Deduplicator` - handles duplicates.
+- `HyperlinksRemover` - cleans the markdown files.
+- `Summarizer` - creates summary of the node and adds that as a metadata.
+- `URLExtractor` - generates the url of a particular node section.
+- `Upserter` - updates the docstore with new and updated nodes, deletes old ones.

 ## Getting Started